Ashwin-Pulipati/veloria/README.md

 ## 🚀 Usage

-Use the **WASD** or **Arrow Keys** to move your character around the map and use the **Space** key to unleash your weapon to deafeat your enemies.
+Use the **WASD** or **Arrow Keys** to move your character around the map and use the **Space Key**  to unleash your weapon to deafeat your enemies.
 Explore the world, avoid obstacles, and interact with different elements.
 The objective is to navigate through the levels while surviving encounters with monsters.

 ## 🤝 Contributing